thartl-diw/opendf/README.md

 Additionally, you will have access to a practical example of [real data in the Open Data Format](https://git.soep.de/opendata/open-data-package).

-Learn more about the Open Data Format in R in `vignette("opendataformat")`.

 ## Installation

 ``` stata